soonraah/fm_spark/README.md

 - Support APIs of `apache.spark.ml`
     - be able to run cross validation
 - `DataFrame` based implementation
-- Now only support optimization by mini-batch SGD
+- Support only optimization by mini-batch SGD now